tanmylien/AIAssistantCS4080/README.md

 <br/>
 **Inheritance & Polymorphism:** <br/>
 AIAssistant is the base class in base_assistant.py. <br/>
-MusicAssistant, FitnessAssistant, and others override handleRequest() and greetUser() for customized responses. <br/>
+MusicAssistant, FitnessAssistant, StudyAssistant, PsychologyAssistant, BookAssistant, and others override handleRequest() and greetUser() for customized responses. <br/>
 <br/>
 **Dynamic Behavior & Object Simulation:** <br/>
 In main.py, multiple user profiles are created and handled dynamically using their command types to choose the appropriate assistant. <br/>